Nefaro/gnoll/Gnoll Mods/README.md

 - SeasonalChange - Switches the environment graphics according to current season
 - TrackedItemsSizeLimitMod - Removes the limit on how many items can be tracked in the main HUD
 - VeinMiner - Enhances mining in a way that gnomes digg out the mineral/gem veins by themselves
+- (Lua Mod) WildernessTrees - Modifies the Tree gowth to me unpredictable.
+Additionally modifies the wood material value as well.
+More info in the mod's README file.

 And a few that are experimental or otherwise different
 - LuaSupport - Enables/Disables Gnoll's Lua integration.
 Enable this mod to enable Lua integration